-A simplified model is developed for the selected bridge.
-The simplified model is composed of a SDOF system of a pier with lateral and rotational springs and dashpots connected at the top, representing the deck and the abutment bearings.
-Its definition requires section analysis of the pier, and computation of spring and dashpot coefficients using simple formulas.
 The nonlinear soil-structure interaction is also considered replacing the soil-foundation system with horizontal, vertical, and rotational springs and dashpots.
 While the horizontal and vertical springs and dashpots are assumed elastic, the nonlinear rotational spring is defined on the basis of non-dimensional moment-rotation relations.
-The proposed models in both directions are presented in Fig. 2.
+The proposed models in both directions are presented in Figure 4.

-Figure 2.
-Proposed simplified models in longitudinal and transverse direction accounting for the contribution of the key structural components and SSI.
+Figure 4.
+Proposed simplified model in both directions, accounting for the contribution of key structural components and nonlinear SSI.